Cass County, Missouri: Public libraries

+Colleges and universities

+Metropolitan Community College has the Lee's Summit and Belton school districts in its in-district taxation area.
+The Archie, Drexel, East Lynne, Midway, Pleasant Hill, Raymore-Preculiar, Sherwood Cass, and Strasburg school districts are in the out of district service area but not the in-district taxation area.

 Politics

 Local

 Local politics are controlled by the Republican Party in Cass County.

 State

 Cass County is split between five legislative districts in the Missouri House of Representatives, four of which are held by Republicans and one by a Democrat.